 The SMF may initiate Diameter re-authorization procedures for the purpose of IPv4 address and/or IPv6 prefix allocation (or renew the lease).
 In this case, the SMF shall set the Session-Id to the value used in the initial request, the Auth-Request-Type AVP to "AUTHORIZE_ONLY" and the 3GPP-Allocate-IP-Type AVP to the type of IP address to be allocated in the AA-Request message sent to the AAA server.
 If the SMF is using DHCP signalling towards the UE and the DN-AAA server includes the Session-Timeout attribute in the Access-Accept, the SMF may use the Session-Timeout value as the DHCP lease time.
 The SMF shall not set the DHCPv4 lease time value higher than the Session-Timeout value.
 The SMF may renew the DHCP lease to the UE without re-authorization towards the DN-AAA server providing that the new lease expiry is no later than the Session-Timeout timer expiry.
 If the SMF wishes to extend the lease time beyond the current Session-Timeout expiry, it shall initiate a new AAA re-authorization.

 Even if the SMF was not involved in user authentication, it may send a Diameter Accounting-Request (START) message to a DN-AAA server.
 If no Diameter session is already open for the same PDU session a Diameter session needs to be activated, otherwise the existing Diameter session is used to send the Accounting-Request (START).
 If accounting is used per QoS flow, the QFI will identify the particular bearer this accounting message refers to.
 This message contains parameters, e.g. the tuple which includes the user ID and IPv4 address and/or IPv6 prefix, to be used by application servers (e.g. WAP gateway) in order to identify the user.
-This message may also (depending on the configuration for the DNN) contains the S-NSSAI and the PDU Session ID that are associated with the PDU Session, respectively in the 3GPP-Session-S-NSSAI AVP and the 3GPP-Session-Id AVP, to a DN-AAA server.
+This message may also (depending on the configuration for the DNN) contains the S-NSSAI and the PDU Session ID that are associated with the PDU Session, respectively in the 3GPP-Session-S-NSSAI AVP and the 3GPP-Session-Id AVP, and/or the used UPF ID interworking with the trusted external DN in the 3GPP-UPF-Id AVP, to a DN-AAA server.
 This message also indicates to the DN-AAA server that the user session has started.

 If some external applications require Diameter Accounting-Request (START) information before they can process user packets, then the selected DNN (SMF) may be configured in such a way that the SMF drops user data until an Accounting-Answer (START) indicating success is received from the DN-AAA server.
 The SMF may wait for the Accounting-Answer (START) before sending the final authentication response message in Namf_Communication_N1N2MessageTransfer service operation.
 The SMF may reject the initial access request if the Accounting-Answer (START) is not received.
 The authentication and accounting servers may be separately configured for each DNN.